Secret Beyond the Door

 Secret Beyond the Door is a 1947 American psychological horror thriller film and a modern updating of the Bluebeard fairytale, directed by Fritz Lang, produced by Lang's Diana Productions, and released by Universal Pictures.
 The film stars Joan Bennett and was produced by her husband Walter Wanger.
-The black-and-white horror drama is about a woman who suspects her new husband, an architect, plans to kill her.
+The black-and-white horror drama is about a woman who suspects her new architect husband plans to kill her.

 Plot

 New York heiress Celia Barrett and her lawyer Bob Dwight are on the verge of marriage, but he wants her to be sure so convinces her to vacation in Mexico with her friend Edith Potter.
 While there, Celia falls in love with and marries American architect Mark Lamphere.
 On their honeymoon, after she playfully locks him out of their hotel room, he turns cold towards her and abruptly leaves, claiming that he has urgent business at home and will make arrangements for her to follow.

 Five days later, Celia arrives at Mark's home town of Levender Falls.
 Mark is in the city on business so it is his sister Caroline who meets Celia at the train station and takes her to the family estate, Blade's Creek.
 Celia is surprised to learn that Mark is a widower with a teenaged son.
 The boy, David, is being looked after by Caroline and by Mark's secretary, Miss Robey, who wears a scarf to conceal the side of her face, which was scarred some years earlier when she rescued David from a fire.
 Sister Caroline hints that Mark is somewhat responsible for his first wife Eleanor's death; son David, estranged from Mark, says that his father murdered her.
 At a party, Mark shows the guests six rooms he built in a wing of the mansion, each a reconstruction of a notorious murder scene, all with female victims.
 A seventh room is locked and Mark refuses to show it.